pmitros/school-committee/empowerment.md

   and district regulations, teachers are tightly boxed in.
 [This list](http://cpsd.us/departments/legal_counsel/c_p_s_policies_and_procedures) is just a start of what teachers, parents, and students must deal with.
-Most of these are carefully thought out and very reasonable, and would make ideal guidelines.
+Most of these individually are carefully thought out and very reasonable, and would make ideal guidelines.
 * Parents are perhaps the most important part of student outcomes.
 We need for the schools to engage all parents early and bring them into